Post-production

 At school or college:

 If you want to go to university, A-levels or Highers in art and design, photography, graphic design, graphic communication, physics, psychology or computing science are useful.
-Or you might want to take the following Level 3 vocational qualifications:
+Or you might want to take a level 3 qualification in media or art and design.
+Look at what your local college offers such as:

 • OCR Cambridge Technical Diploma in Art and Design (3D Design)